AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Conclusion and Future Directions

 When evaluated against the Google global flood model at 1,218 shared stations, AIFL matches or exceeds Google skill at 42.9\% of locations.
 Differences are most pronounced at extremes: a subset of stations exhibits poor performance for AIFL but moderate-to-high skill for Google, highlighting basins where model-specific factors—rather than universally challenging conditions—drive errors.
 Performance varies systematically with basin size, with AIFL performing better in smaller catchments, while Google has an advantage in the largest basins.
 Beyond median skill, AIFL provides stable and consistent predictions across all basin sizes, whereas Google shows increased variability in smaller catchments.

 Event-based verification indicates that AIFL operates with a highly conservative detection profile.
-Under a strict zero-day timing criterion, the model achieves a global precision of 1.0, effectively eliminating false alarms for return periods ranging from 1.5 to 50 years.
-While recall remains limited—capturing approximately half of frequent events and a third of extreme 50-year floods—this behaviour prioritizes high-confidence alerts, a critical feature for maintaining user trust in operational early-warning contexts.
+Under a strict zero-day timing criterion, the model achieves \revtwo{high precision (0.85--1.00) under the dual-threshold framework, with a false alarm ratio of 0.15 or below for frequent events (return periods up to 5 years) and zero false alarms for rarer events (return periods $\geq$\,10 years)}.
+While the model maintains high precision, its recall is limited, successfully identifying approximately half of frequent events and one-third of 50-year floods.
+This performance profile reflects a prioritization of high-confidence alerts; however, the high omission rate for extreme events represents a substantial trade-off.
+We acknowledge that for operational utility, such a configuration must be carefully balanced against the risk-tolerance of stakeholders to ensure the system remains a reliable tool for emergency response.
 The practical utility of this strategy was evidenced during the January 2024 Storm Henk floods in Belgium, where AIFL successfully identified a 20-year flood signal six days in advance.

 Several avenues remain for future development.
-While this study utilised a deterministic loss function, future iterations could transition toward distributional objectives to enable inherent uncertainty quantification.
+While this study utilised a deterministic loss function, future iterations of \revchristel{AIFL} could transition toward distributional objectives to enable inherent uncertainty quantification.
+By predicting a full probability distribution rather than a single point estimate, \revchristel{the model} could also better account for the heavy tails of hydrological extremes, potentially improving the probability of detection for rare events.
+A natural extension is to train \revchristel{AIFL} with lead-time dependent forcing inputs, explicitly accounting for IFS forecast error growth across lead times.
+This could improve skill beyond LT1 and provide a more realistic representation of operational forecast uncertainty at extended horizons.
 Moreover, the integration of probabilistic ensemble forcing could further refine event detection and support risk-based decision-making.
 Future research may also investigate the impact of multi-source precipitation products on improving recall for rare extremes.
-By providing a transparent and reproducible architecture that balances consistency with competitive skill, AIFL establishes a transparent, reproducible, and operationally viable baseline for global streamflow forecasting.
+By providing \revr{an independent} architecture that balances consistency with competitive skill, AIFL establishes an operationally viable and reproducible baseline for global streamflow forecasting.